Friday, October 4, 2024

 Tues Oct 1

 Lots of green stuff.
-We motored mostly but we did sailed a bit
+We mainly motored, but we did sail a bit.

-Anchor at Beacon and windlass was stripped.
+The anchor at Beacon and the windlass were stripped.
 Would not pull up

 To Nyack